-(1) Reflects the target and maximum values of cash bonus award to the named executive officers in fiscal 2016.
-The cash bonus award amounts actually earned by the named executive officers in fiscal 2016

-- are shown in the Summary Compensation Table for fiscal 2016 under the heading "Annual Compensation, Bonus" refer to "Compensation Discussion and Analysis" above for a description of the cash bonus compensation. - (2) The stock options granted in fiscal 2016 are generally exercisable starting one month after the date of grant, with $1/48^{th}$ of the shares covered thereby becoming exercisable at that time and with an additional $1/48^{th}$ of the total number of option shares becoming exercisable each month thereafter, with full vesting occurring on the fourth anniversary of the date of grant.
-These options generally expire seven years from the date of grant. - (3) Options are granted at an exercise price equal to the fair market value of the Company's Common Stock, as determined by reference to the closing price reported by the Nasdaq Capital Market on the date of grant. - (4) Mr. Erickson received RSUs under the Company's 2006 Equity Incentive Plan for 35,000 shares which vest subject to the achievement of a performance condition.
-This performance condition was met in fiscal 2016. - (5) Mr. Allison is eligible to receive revenue commission instead of a cash bonus award.
-Mr. Allison is eligible to receive \$75,000 at the target worldwide consolidated revenues, plus 0.528% of worldwide consolidated revenues above target worldwide consolidated revenues.
+- (1) Reflects the target and maximum values of cash bonus award, excluding commission, to the named executive officers in fiscal 2019.
+The cash bonus award amounts actually earned by the named executive officers in fiscal 2019 are shown in the Summary Compensation Table for fiscal 2019 under the heading "Bonus" refer to "Compensation Discussion and Analysis" above for a description of the cash bonus compensation. - (2) The stock options granted in fiscal 2019 are generally exercisable starting one month after the date of grant, with 1/48th of the shares covered thereby becoming exercisable at that time and with an additional 1/48th of the total number of option shares becoming exercisable each month thereafter, with full vesting occurring on the fourth anniversary of the date of grant.
+These options generally expire seven years from the date of grant. - (3) Options are granted at an exercise price equal to the fair market value of the Company's Common Stock, as determined by reference to the closing price reported by the Nasdaq Capital Market on the date of grant. - (4) Mr. Erickson is eligible to receive booking commission in addition to a cash bonus award.
+Mr. Erickson is eligible to receive \$150,000 at the target worldwide consolidated bookings, plus 0.3% of worldwide consolidated bookings above target worldwide consolidated bookings. - (5) Mr. Rogers is eligible to receive booking commission instead of a cash bonus award.
+Mr. Rogers is eligible to receive \$125,000 at the target worldwide consolidated bookings, plus 0.556% of worldwide consolidated bookings above target worldwide consolidated bookings.

-Outstanding Equity Awards at Fiscal 2016 Year-End
+Outstanding Equity Awards at Fiscal 2019 Year-End

-The following table presents certain information concerning the outstanding equity awards held as of May 31, 2016 by each named executive officer.
+The following table presents certain information concerning the outstanding equity awards held as of May 31, 2019 by each named executive officer.